singh523/sminder-email-service/README.md

 http://EmailService-prd.59mw7z5pp9.us-east-2.elasticbeanstalk.com/email/send

+Please ensure you are passing content type as application/json

+Content-Type - application/json

 #### Request format:
 The API has only one RESTful endpoint for sending an emails (/email/send).
 The endpoint accepts only POST method with content-type as JSON (application/json).
 The request has the following fields: